alexandryte/eth-avax/README.md

 ### `assertExample(uint256 _input)`

-Takes an input and doubles it, but only if the input is not zero.
-If the input is zero, it will trigger an internal error using `assert()`.
+Takes an input and doubles it, but only if the input is not two.
+If the input is two, it will trigger an internal error using `assert()`.

 ### `revertExample(uint256 a, uint256 b)`